BlackHeart-TF/esp32_fpv_rc/README.md

 Tested with ESP-IDF 5.4.

 All settings can be configured through menuconfig.
-Supports Logging to UDP, can receive with `nc -u -l 55557`
+Supports Logging to UDP, can receive with `nc -u -l 55557` if ESP_UDP_LOG is enabled

 ### WiFi
 The SSID and Network key must be set before compiling.
 You can set it with IDF or from the config directly